 Blueberries are long-lived plants.
-In the ground they can live for up to 30 years.
+In the ground they can live for up to 30 years (mine are 28 years old).
 They are also long-lived in pots.
-I have had 5 varieties in pots for 8-10 years now.
+I have had 5 varieties in pots for 8 years now.

 They are woody plants and it will help to remove the old really woody canes as they mature, a that will encourage new fruiting canes that sprout from the roots.
 Do this before they bloom however, as bees need to pollinate the blooms in order to get fruit.

 Winter cold can be the limiting factor when growing blueberries in containers.
 They do not like having their root systems completely frozen and that is likely when grown above ground in a cold climate.